krishaamer/green-filter-research/research/methodology.md

 Research through design as a method for interaction design research in HCI

--   Zimmerman, Forlizzi, and Evenson (2007)
+-   Zimmerman, Forlizzi and Evenson (2007)

 -   Salovaara (2020) defining a research question